ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 [^status]

-[^status]: The present revision –01 has been slightly updated from the
+[^status]: The present revision –02 is intended as input for IETF 123.
-    discussion at the 2025-04-09 ASDF meeting.

 --- middle